jonah-saltzman/cs50x-course/README.md

 to the given dictionary.
 The challenge for this pset was to load the dictionary into memory and check the given text as quickly as possible (wall-clock time); the average performance (as time to load & check) of my program was within 5% of that of the cs50 staff's model program.

+dna.py is my code for the week 6 problem set 'dna', which takes as input a csv database of STRs used in forensic science to match a person's identity with a DNA sample, and a text file containing a raw DNA sequence.
+The program loads the database and sequence into memory, and for each STR given in the csv database, counts the number of repeats of that STR in the DNA sequence.
+If the number of repeats of each STR found in the DNA sequence matches the number of repeats for a person in the database, the DNA sequence is reported to match that person.